AI Agent Factory

 Specialist

-Narrow instruction set, specific tool access, strict guardrails.
-Built from patterns discovered by generalists.
+Narrow instructions, specific tool access, strict guardrails.
+Built from the patterns generalists discover.
 Consistent, predictable, cost-efficient.
-Think of them as your production line.
+Your production line.

 The management layer